 The MatchIt package provides a means of pre-processing data so that the treated and control groups are as similar as possible, minimising the dependence between the treatment variable and the other covariates.

 I will illustrate this with a simple (and somewhat contrived) example.
 Consider the following situation: a group of school children is being taught history.
-There are 150 children in the grade and they are split between two teachers, Claire and Jane.
+A year of 150 children is split between two teachers, Claire and Jane.
 Jane has some revolutionary ideas about teaching and she claims that she is able to achieve better results than Claire.
 They set out to test this claim using a set of standardised questions.
 The results of the questions along with the gender and age of each of the children are recorded.
 Claire’s husband loads the data into R and it looks like this:

 summary(pupils)